-A record search dated July 22, 2021 conducted by the Central California Information Center (CCIC) indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
+A record search dated May 3, 2021 conducted by the Central California Information Center (CCIC) indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
 The project site is already disturbed, and no construction or demolition is proposed as part of this parcel map request.
-However, under the Zoning Ordinance for the R-A zoning district, each parcel could be improved with one single-family dwelling, one accessory dwelling unit, and one junior accessory dwelling unit.
-A condition of approval will be placed on the project requiring that should any archaeological or cultural resources be found during future construction; activities shall halt until an on-site archaeological mitigation program has been approved by a qualified archaeologist.
+However, under the Zoning Ordinance for the A-2 zoning district, one single-family dwelling, one accessory dwelling unit (ADU), and one junior accessory dwelling unit (JADU) could be constructed on each parcel.
+A condition of approval will be placed on the project requiring that should any archaeological or cultural resources be found during future construction, activities shall halt until an on-site archaeological mitigation program has been approved by a qualified archaeologist.